Cannabis is a bigger problem than you think

 Helping Parents and Schools Work Together

-Misinformation and conflicting messages about the realities of marijuana lead young people to make risky decisions that can hurt their future.
+Misinformation and conflicting messages about the realities of cannabis lead young people to make risky decisions that can hurt their future.

-Many parents and teachers share that they often feel outsmarted by young people's knowledge on the subject of marijuana, which hinders them from having helpful conversations with them about it.
+Many parents and teachers share that they often feel outsmarted by young people's knowledge on the subject of cannabis, which hinders them from having helpful conversations with them about it.

 The most effective way to help students involves families, educational institutions and peer groups communicating a consistent message.

-We get parents and school faculty members on the same page with current, science-based knowledge about marijuana and how to address its use effectively with young people at home and at school.
+We get parents and school faculty members on the same page with current, science-based knowledge about cannabis and how to address its use effectively with young people at home and at school.

 We are committed to promoting the health, happiness and success of your child.